brandonconway/alienman/README.md

-Phaser.js video game designed with my kids. based on my son's character Alien Man.
+Phaser.js video game designed with my kids.
+Based on my son's character Alien Man.
+Needs a web server of some sort to work.
+Uses some stuff from http://opengameart.org/ Work-in-progess.